 Priority sites for remediation should be Degmay (with the purpose of dusting prevention and radon exhalation from its surface) and former uranium industry sites in Istiklol (water purification and determination of controlling zones).
-In accordance with preliminary calculation of SE "Vostokredmet" specialists the reference costs for remediation of these sites including predesign, exploratory and design and of course physical works is around 200 million US dollars.
-Currently economics of Tajikistan doesn't possess such means and here international organizations and funds are necessary.
+In accordance with preliminary calculation

 In conclusion it is necessary to mention that implementation of international projects with IAEA active participation facilitated to expanding cooperation and mutual understanding among Central Asian countries in issues of environmental protection.
 Re-establishment of radiation control system on former sites of uranium industry of the Republic of Tajikistan is the first step to their full remediation.